btemplep/authzee/README.md

 At the request level it can be set to `grant` to accept the grant value, or override with one of the above values.

 All workflows return detailed error information categorized by type to help with debugging and monitoring authorization decisions.

+## Recommended SDK Patterns

+This section focuses on standardizing SDK patterns in order to:
+- Offer friendlier APIs
+- Unify interfaces between languages
+- Develop common patterns to support scalability and extensibility